+- Red (immediate)

+- > Yellow (delayed)

-- Green (minor) - Black (deceased)
+- Green (minor)

+- Black (deceased)

-Decon: To decontaminate a person or persons in accordance with the Thurston County Hazardous Materials/Weapons of Mass Destruction Operating Guidelines.
-Joint Base Lewis McCord Fire and Emergency Services has a 300 person Decon Trailer.
-Regionally Decon resources are available on site at Capital Medical Center, Providence St. Peters and Centralia Hospitals.
+Decontamination (Decon): To decontaminate a person or persons in accordance with the Thurston County Hazardous Materials/Weapons of Mass Destruction Operating Guidelines.
+Joint Base Lewis McCord Fire and Emergency Services has a 300 person decontamination trailer.
+Regionally, decontamination resources are available on site at MultiCare Capital Medical Center (CMC), Providence St. Peters Hospital (PSPH) and Providence Centralia Hospitals (PCH).

-Disaster Medical Control Center (DMCC): The DMCC (also known as Hospital Control) is the Hospital responsible for providing Transport with a coordinated distribution of patients to area hospitals based on patient needs and the hospitals capabilities.
-For the purpose of the plan, Providence St. Peter Hospital will be the primary DMCC for Thurston County. with Good Samaritan Hospital as backup:
+Disaster Medical Control Center (DMCC): The DMCC (also known as Hospital Control) is the Hospital responsible for providing Transport with a coordinated distribution of patients to area hospitals based on patient needs and the hospital capabilities.
+For the purpose of the plan, Providence St. Peter Hospital will be the primary DMCC for Thurston County.